Explore ways to buy Fanatics stock as the IPO approaches. Get access to select pre-IPO startups via the Fundrise Innovation Fund.

 1. Buy Fanatics on Pre-IPO investing platforms

 The author has not yet seen evidence of Fanatics being available on pre-IPO platforms such as Equitybee, EquityZen, or Forge Global.

-However, investors can monitor pre-IPO investing platforms for future availability.
+However, accredited investors can monitor pre-IPO investing platforms for future availability.

 If shares become available, expect to pay at least a $10,000 investment minimum.
 It’s free to sign up for access and alerts.

-Many pre-IPO investing platforms, including Linqto, empower users to indicate interest in companies they wish to invest in.
+Many pre-IPO investing platforms empower users to indicate interest in companies they wish to invest in.